NginaMuinde/machine_learning_dive/README.md

 #### Alternative Hypothesis:
 Customers with shorter contracts are more likely to churn than those with longer contracts.

-#### Analytical Questions

-##### Question 1:
-How does the length of a customer's contract term correlate with the likelihood of churn?

-##### Question 2:
-What is the distribution of contract durations among customers who have churned compared to those who have not?

-##### Question 3:
-What is the Proportion of customers with short contract durations using additional services

-##### Question 4:
-How does the method of payment impact customer churn?

-##### Question 5:
-Does the monthly and Total charges affect the probability of a customer churning?

 #### `Data Preprocessing and Feature Engineering:`
 Cleanse the data, handle missing values, and engineer relevant features to enhance model performance.